-Reasons to love pumpkin besides the flavor in your latte: it’s full of fiber, a TON of vitamin A (for great 👀), antioxidants and beta-carotene.
+- Pumpkin puree.
+Reasons to love pumpkin besides the flavor in your latte?
+It’s full of fiber, a TON of vitamin A (for great 👀), antioxidants and beta-carotene.

 My Blender Sweet Potato Waffles are a major hit with you guys and on Pinterest, so I wanted to make a similar recipe that was even easier to cook, required less ingredients and included fall’s favorite ingredient.

 I love these pumpkin waffles for a fun weekend brunch; you can make extra to save for easy weekday breakfasts.
 These are also freezer-friendly, so no need to buy frozen toaster waffles anymore!
-Oatmeal pumpkin waffles to the rescue.
+More on that later 🙂

 - 1 tablespoons ground flax